biowpn/bioweapon/_posts/2023-10-05-type-sequence-factory-pattern.md

 }

 std::unique_ptr<Dinosaur> make_dinosaur(std::string_view name) {
-    return make_dinosaur_from(dinasour_types{}, name);
+    return make_dinosaur_from(dinosaur_types{}, name);
 }
 ```

 ## Afterword

-We have essentially splitted a function into several smaller ones, each doing a specific job:
+We have essentially split a function into several smaller ones, each doing a specific job:

 - `make_unique_dino`: actually making the object, knowing the type
 - `make_dinosaur_from`: search for the concrete type